 Claim not required

-The Secretary may determine that a person be transferred from any income support payment to any other income support payment without making a claim provided that:
+The Secretary or delegate may determine that a person be transferred from any income support payment to any other income support payment without making a claim provided that:

 - qualification for the 2 payments is either overlapping or continuous